MikeSWang/Triumvirate/README.md

 ## Pre-release guide

-<mark style="text-color: orange">If you can see this text, please
+<span style="text-color: orange">If you can see this text, please
-note that the repository is currently in pre-release mode, with specific instructions detailed below overriding any other instructions in the rest of this guide.</mark>
+note that the repository is currently in pre-release mode, with specific instructions detailed below overriding any other instructions in the rest of this guide.</span>

 After `git clone`-ing this repository, at the root of the directory run the following commands to compile the code: